biering/qlaster-launch/_posts/2016-06-30-more-about-qlaster.markdown

         </div>
         <div>
             <p>
                 <b>Christoph Biering</b>. <i>Founder</i> - Master student of computer science at the TU Dresden.
-I have started the project and partly I'll take care of the concept.
+Started the project and partly take care of the concept.
 Development of the webserver with the frontend.
             </p>
          </div>
     </div>